dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### Compilation

 I'm not sure how to go about compilation of term rewrite programs.
 I'm certain it's been done (and a quick Google search confirms this).
-But let's just assume I won't succeed much at compilation in cases where I cannot completely apply a value.
+But let's just assume I won't succeed much at compilation in cases where I cannot completely apply a function.
+That is, I need to ensure I have the function's full 'arity' before application, at least for functions with static arity.

 That still leaves a useful subset: given a compiled subprogram, I can wait to evaluate until I have a sufficient amount of input for its *arity* before applying.
 I can also ensure the arguments are fully evaluated.
 Thus, the problem reduces to evaluation of a more conventional, purely functional program.
 And if need arises, I can easily flip back to a compiled program's source to perform some partial applications or whatever.

 Aside from compilation, it would be convenient to at least support *compaction* of bytecode, such that I'm touching less memory during evaluation, copying less memory during iteration, etc..

 ### Performance Annotations

+Some potential annotations for performance.

 **Evaluation Control**